ros2/examples/rclcpp/type_adaptation/accelerated_pipeline/README.md

 Case2: type adaptation disabled
 ```
-ros2 launch julia_set julia_set-pipeline-launch.py -- enable_type_adapt:=true enable_nsys:=false
+ros2 launch julia_set julia_set-pipeline-launch.py -- enable_type_adapt:=false enable_nsys:=true
 ```
 The screenshot below shows comparision between the two cases.
 The top profile is with type adaptation enabled and the bottom one is with type adaptation disabled.
-Notice the time shown by the tool-tip in yellow(*23.778ms* and *793.086ms*), it corresponds to the average fps reported by the `ros2 topic hz /pipeline/image_out` command.
+Notice the time shown by the tool-tip in yellow (*23.778ms* and *793.086ms*), it corresponds to the average fps reported by the `ros2 topic hz /pipeline/image_out` command.
 <div align="center"><img src="resources/julia_set_nsys_profile.png" width="1080px"/></div>